obinnadyke/fobrain/README.md

 ## Credits

-Fobrain is proudly designed, developed, and maintained by [Mark Ebele Igweze](https://github.com/igweze/), with promotional support from [itrustal.com](https://www.itrustal.com).
-For business inquiries, please email: contact@itrustal.com or obinnadyke@gmail.com.
+Fobrain is proudly designed, developed, and maintained by [Mark Ebele Igweze](https://github.com/igweze/), with promotional support from the [itrustal.com](https://www.itrustal.com) team.
+For business inquiries, please email us at: contact@itrustal.com or obinnadyke@gmail.com.

 ## License